yb23/HySCDG/README.md

 **Needed data**
 The provided code is adapted to FLAIR data.
-+ FLAIR dataset is publicly available here : https://ignf.github.io/FLAIR/index.html
++ FLAIR dataset is publicly available here: https://ignf.github.io/FLAIR/index.html
 + The files containing the prompts (FLAIR_Prompts.csv) and the instances footprints (instancesFootprints.pkl) are available on Zenodo : https://zenodo.org/records/15129648

 If you want to use another dataset as a basis for generation, you will have to adapt the "FLAIR_Dataset" class to the structure of your data and use your own prompts.
 Don't hesitate to reach out to us if you need further information.